Publishing solutions for independent authors

 Radius Book Group understands how committed authors need to be to accomplish their publishing goals.
 As an independent author, publishing your book isn’t easy, and it takes a lot of time.
 The process is much easier when you can collaborate with a company rich in experience, know-how, and networks of resources.

 Forward-thinking authors are seeking entrepreneurial publishing options to develop, produce, market, and distribute their books.
 We make that possible for select authors.
-We enter into full-collaboration agreements with authors, rather than offer services piecemeal, because we want to build a strong relationship with you and deliver exceptional service.
+We enter into full-collaboration agreements with authors, rather than offer services piecemeal, because we want to build a strong relationship with you and realize your vision.
 This starts from the inception of an idea to bound books, and includes marketing, distribution, and everything necessary to put the author on level footing with major publishers.
-We do not offer our publishing services à la carte but partner with authors to give personalized solutions tailored to their publishing goals.
 Our incomparable expertise is a great value to approach all types of projects.

 Independent authors know firsthand that traditional publishing has impeded authors much more than as it has helped them reach their goals.
 Radius Book Group’s entrepreneurial approach turns the publishing paradigm on its head by putting you, the author, in charge of your own publishing program.
 Instead of publishers choosing which authors they want to publish, authors can choose to be their own publisher.
 We put at your disposal all the resources you need to succeed.